FDSN/StationXML/docs/level-preamble.rst

       FDSNStationXML :raw-html:`&rarr;`:raw-latex:`$\rightarrow$` Sender

-   .. admonition:: Warning
+   .. admonition:: Warning, Future Change

-      This field is likely to be a choice with Source in future versions of StationXML
+      <Sender>: This element is likely to be a choice with Source.

    .. container:: type